WOMEN HAIR LOSS : NOT A TABOO!

 Generally speaking, Female pattern hair loss (FPHL or the medical term alopecia) is the extreme thinning of hair and/or the development of bald spots experienced by approximately two-thirds of postmenopausal women.

 The good news is that there are protocols and treatments to mitigate its negative impact.
 At Nar London, we understand how excessive hair loss and hair thinning can be to women of all ages.
-That is why we offer a Free Consultation at our Harley Street Clinic.
+That is why you can book a Consultation (£50 that can be redeemed against the treatment) at our Harley Street Clinic.

 Is hair loss in women common?